 Greste was released on February 1, 2015.
 Mohamed and Fahmy were released on February 12, 2015.

 In May 2014 - taking a cue from Syrian authorities who had confiscated the property of one of Al Jazeera's most prominent talk show hosts, Faisal Alkasim - Egyptian authorities confiscated the personal property of Ahmed Mansour.
 Mansour was also a star talk show host.
 By October he had been sentenced in absentia to a 15-year prison term.
 In response to an Egyptian arrest warrant, Mansour was detained for a short while at the airport in Berlin in June 2015.

-In June 2016, Egyptian courts sentenced one of the top editorial leaders of Al Jazeera, Ibrahim Hilal, to death, while putting out an arrest warrant for Ayman Gaballah, the Managing Director of Al Jazeera Mubasher.
+In June 2016, Egyptian courts sentenced one of Al Jazeera's former News Directors, Ibrahim Hilal, to death, while putting out an arrest warrant for Ayman Gaballah, the Managing Director of Al Jazeera Mubasher.

 In December 2016, one month after Al Jazeera broadcast a documentary on compulsory inscription in Egypt, the authorities in Cairo arrested Mahmoud Hussein, an Egyptian journalist working in the headquarters of Al Jazeera in Doha.
 Hussein had traveled to Egypt to visit his family.
 As of mid-2018, Hussein had spent almost two years under interrogation, without charge.

 Countless Egyptian journalists - some affiliated with Al Jazeera, others not - have been pursued relentlessly since the media crackdown that began in 2013.